openjdk/guide/src/index.md

     @key headful

+Another example is `@key randomness` that should be used to indicate that a test is using randomness - i.e. is intentionally non-deterministic.

-There are many other keywords in use, like `intermittent` and `randomness`, and their usage may differ between areas in the JDK.
-Make sure you understand the conventions for the particular area you are testing since this is just an example.
+There are many other keywords in use and their usage may differ between areas in the JDK.
+Make sure you understand the conventions for the particular area you are testing since these are just examples.

 The [JTReg documentation](https://openjdk.java.net/jtreg/) provides information on many more tags like these.